Architecting Authority

 Plain meaning: technical SEO protects the path from crawler access to trustworthy measurement before content scale begins.

-A website can have strong content and still struggle if search engines cannot crawl, render, index or classify the right pages.
+A website can have excellent messaging and still underperform if search systems cannot process the page path correctly.

 Drag sideways to see more columns